JvThunder/my-react-blog-app/public/blogs/ai-blog.md

 In short — AI is becoming the brain of the digital economy.
 Ignore it, and you fall behind.

-## What kinds of companies or industries need AI Practitioners?
+## What kinds of companies or industries need AI researchers?

 Right now, most AI-related jobs are still centered in the **tech industry** — especially in companies that are building AI products or infrastructure (e.g., OpenAI, Google DeepMind, Meta, Microsoft, etc.).